-Level 3 is an extremely important time in a young dancer's training, when they begin to learn more advanced steps, begin to work on pirouettes, and begin to work en pointe.
+Level 3 is an extremely important time in a young dancer's training, when they begin to learn more advanced steps, begin to work on pirouettes, and begin to work towards being en pointe.
 DTC/SF Faculty assess each individual dancer for pointe readiness, which requires both an advanced physicality and understanding of technique, but also a dedication to training.
 Along with technique classes, Level 3 students have 1 class per week, dedicated specifically to working en pointe.

 In Level 4, students are further challenged with putting steps together in more complicated combinations, with different musical rhythms and meter.
 In addition to having one pointe class per week, students begin to wear pointe shoes in some of their technique classes to master the use of their feet in the shoes.
 Students continue to build physical strength en pointe and confidence in their technical ability.
-Level 4 also joins Variations class with Levels 5-6, to practice the skills required to learn choreography and quickly "perform" that choreography at a high level in class and at auditions.
+Level 4 also joins Contemporary class with Levels 5-6, to practice the skills required to learn choreography and quickly "perform" that choreography at a high level in class and at auditions.